What are Scleral Lenses?

 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit you for the lenses.
 Scleral lenses require precise customization, and every patient’s case varies in degrees of severity and corneal measurements.

-Specialized in scleral lenses, Dr. Zlatin and the attentive staff at The Scleral Lens and Keratoconus Center at Eye Q Optometrist will ensure that you receive top-notch eye care for all your vision needs.
+Specialized in scleral lenses, Dr. Zlatin and the attentive staff at Eye Q Optometrist will ensure that you receive top-notch eye care for all your vision needs.